-Actions taken by management

-We continue to commit significant resources and financial investment to maintaining the integrity and security of our assets and data.
+Operational risks dequate or failed internal processes, people and systems or due to ppetite level as there is no strategic benefit from accepting the risk prevention and mitigation controls.
+The risk owners, executive ave a high level of impact should the event occur without effective a leaders, and their teams develop and monitor actions to control the ls, and procedure based controls, active prevention and monitoring. ways of optimising our operational performance'.
+Risks Actions taken by management Asset or assets failure on the electricity transmission system leading to a 3rd party serious injury or loss of life.
+Risk trend: We continue to commit significant resources and financial investment to maintaining the integrity and security of our assets and data.
 This year, we have continued to focus on risk mitigation actions designed to reduce risk and help meet our business objectives.
-Monitoring action statuses has been incorporated into various business processes and senior leadership meetings.
-Examples of actions include:

-- A National Grid Group-wide process safety management system is in place to make sure a robust and consistent framework of risk management exists across our higher hazard asset portfolio. - We continually invest in strategies that are commensurate with the changing nature of the security landscape.
-This includes collaborative working with the Centre for Protection of National Infrastructure (CPNI) on key cyber risks, as well as development of an enhanced CNI security strategy. - Business continuity and emergency plans are in place and practised to ensure we quickly and effectively respond to a variety of incidents - storms, physical and cyber-related attacks, environmental incidents and asset failures. - Safety plans have been developed to identify key risks and mitigation actions implemented as appropriate. - We have a mature insurance strategy that uses a mix of selfinsurance, captives and direct (re)insurance placements.
+Monitoring action statuses has been incorporated into Failure of critical national infrastructure (CNI) IS Systems. various business processes and senior leadership meetings.
+Examples of actions include: Risk trend: A National Grid Group-wide process safety management system is in place to make sure a robust and consistent framework of risk management exists across our higher hazard Major cyber-security breach of business and CNI systems/data. asset portfolio.
+We continually invest in strategies that are commensurate with the changing nature of the security landscape.
+This includes Risk trend collaborative working with the Centre for Protection of National Infrastructure (CPNI) on key cyber risks, as well as development of an enhanced CNI security strategy.
+Business continuity and emergency plans are in place and Failure of a Business Critical Enterprise (non-CNI) IS System or Systems practised to ensure we quickly and effectively respond to a variety of incidents - storms, physical and cyber-related attacks, environmental incidents and asset failures.
+Risk trend: Safety plans have been developed to identify key risks and mitigation actions implemented as appropriate.
+We have a mature insurance strategy that uses a mix of self- Asset failure on the electricity transmission system leading to a serious loss of supply or a higher number of smaller losses of supply than currently experienced insurance, captives and direct (re)insurance placements.
 This provides some financial protection in respect of property damage, business interruption and liability risks.
+Risk trend: Our workers, contractors or members of the public experience an occupational safety incident that results in a fatal or life-changing injury.
+Risk trend: Risk trend: